Early Years Pupil Premium

 - Apply for the Early Years Pupil Premium

 When your child becomes eligible for early years education funding, the childcare provider will need to ask you some additional questions to support them to apply for Early Years Pupil Premium.

 If you think your family meets the eligibility criteria, the next steps are:

-Your childcare provider will need you to complete the confidential declaration form and return it to them.
+- Your childcare provider will need you to complete the Early Years Education parent declaration form and return it to them

 - Continuing the Early Years Pupil Premium

 Your childcare provider will ask you to update and voluntarily share your income information when your child reaches 3 and 4 years old in order to continue to claim for funding.